DioxusLabs/dioxus/docs/router/src/guide/first-route.md

 Oops!
 The page you are looking for doesn't exist!
 ```

+> Make sure you put your empty route at the bottom or else it'll override any routes below it!

 ### Conclusion
 In this chapter we learned how to create a route and tell Dioxus Router what component to render when the URL path is equal to what we specified.
 We also created a 404 page to handle when a route doesn't exist.
 Next, we'll create the blog portion of our site.
 We will utilize nested routes and URL parameters.